jon-jacky/Piety/viewer/README.md

     without having to type *pm()*.

 - **C-x 3** - Create viewer panel.
-Not needed if session was started from the *pmf* script.
+Not needed if session was started from the *vpm* script.

 - **C-x 1** - Delete viewer panel, if viewer panel has focus.
 Needed only for testing *C-x 3*.